Star Wars: The Skywalker Saga

-History

 Original trilogy

 In 1971, George Lucas wanted to film an adaptation of the Flash Gordon serial, but could not obtain the rights, so he began developing his own space opera.
 After directing American Graffiti (1973), he wrote a two-page synopsis, which 20th Century Fox decided to invest in.
 By 1974, he had expanded the story into the first draft of a screenplay.
 Fox expected the film would be of limited financial success, and so it was given a relatively low budget, with production being moved to Elstree Studios in England to help save on cost.
-Many of the scenes were shot in England, and so featured a number of British actors.
-The Star Wars robots were built by the small English company Peteric Engineering.
-A 2019 BBC documentary revealed how the parts required to create these machines and other now iconic film props, including the light sabers (originally called 'laser guns'), were ingeniously recycled from items scavenged in junk shops, ever conscious of the need to spend as little money as possible.

-The 1977 movie's success led Lucas to make it the basis of an elaborate film serial.
+Star Wars was released on May 25, 1977, and first subtitled Episode IV: A New Hope in the 1979 book The Art of Star Wars.
+The film's success led Lucas to make it the basis of an elaborate film serial.
 With the backstory he created for the sequel, Lucas decided that the series would be a trilogy of trilogies.
-Most of the main cast would return for the two additional installments of the original trilogy, which were self-financed by Lucasfilm.

-Star Wars was released on May 25, 1977, and first subtitled Episode IV: A New Hope in the 1979 book The Art of Star Wars.
 Episode V: The Empire Strikes Back was released on May 21, 1980, also achieving wide financial and critical success.
-The final film in the trilogy, Episode VI: Return of the Jedi was released on May 25, 1983.
-The story of the original trilogy focuses on Luke Skywalker's quest to become a Jedi, his struggle with the evil Imperial agent Darth Vader, and the struggle of the Rebel Alliance to free the galaxy from the clutches of the Galactic Empire.
+The final film in the trilogy, Episode VI: Return of the Jedi, was released on May 25, 1983.